-Cell phone towers are sprouting up in national parks across the nation because the National Park Service lacks any coherent policy, letting telecommunication companies decide where towers will be constructed.
+Cell phone towers have sprouted up in national parks across the country because the National Park Service lacks any coherent policy and instead lets telecommunications companies decide where and how many towers will be constructed.
 As a result, the incessant chirp of the cell phone can be heard in the wild backcountry as well as at iconic places like Old Faithful.

 To date, only four national park units (out of 401) have adopted a plan for cell towers or wireless communication: Golden Gate National Recreation Area (NRA), Rock Creek Park, Lake Mead NRA, and Yellowstone National Park.
 Even these plans do little to protect solitude, soundscape and other essential park values.